clickbg/homekit-monitord/README.md

           `-e PGID=1000` - guid for the nginx process, leave at 1000 if unsure
           `-e TZ=Bulgaria/Sofia` - [Timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)

+Zigbee2MQTT Smart Outlets (read below for detailed instructions):
+`-e RESTART_HUB=1` - Binary value 1/0, dictates whether or not the container will try to restart the Hubs `-e HOMEKIT_HUBS=10.10.10.20:0xb4e3f9fffe22f3d2 10.10.10.30:0xb4e3f9fffe66f3d9` - List of the HomeKit Hubs in the format IP:IEEE_Address
+`-e MQTT_ADDR=mqtt://10.1.1.1/zigbee2mqtt` - Support for SSL and auth avaliable as well, format is: `mqtt(s)://[username[:password]@]host[:port]/topic`

 IKEA Smart Outlets configuration (read below for detailed instructions):
 `-e RESTART_HUB=1` - Binary value 1/0, dictates whether or not the container will try to restart the Hubs
 `-e HOMEKIT_HUBS=10.10.10.20:65609 10.10.10.30:65610` - List of the HomeKit Hubs in the format IP:IKEA_TRADFRI_ID